 Of course, there are some folks who simply prefer the confining nature of the mummy.
 If you are someone like that, then the Hyke & Byke Quandary Down Sleeping Bag should be able to meet your needs.
 The bag comes with a 400T Rip-Stop Nylon Fabric which doesn’t bring durability but also decent water resistance.

 One of its main selling points is its overall weight which is only a little bit over 3 pounds – very impressive considering that it features premium quality duck down filling.
-The bag can fit a person up to6′ 1″ tall for Regular, and 6′ 6″ for size Tall.
-It might just be the lightest and warmest bag that you can get under $130.
+The bag can fit a person up to 6′ 1″ tall for Regular, and 6′ 6″ for size Tall.

 Well, the Tango is more like a cutting-edge 700-fill down duvet rather than your traditional sleeping bag.
 Overall, this sleep system is recommended for anyone who’s looking for a great balance of durability, comfort and cost.

 When you want to know if a product is indeed worth your time and money, the best way to do it is to read feedback and reviews from actual customers.

 While it’s not a foolproof method, you will get to know if a certain product is well-liked by many customers or the other way around.
 If a certain product has many positive reviews, there’s a good chance that you will love that product as well.

 One of the main things that customers like about this bag is its ability to keep the user warm.
 Many were impressed by the Tango’s heat retention capability and has served them well even during the colder, nasty nights.

 Other customers also stated that they really enjoy the comfort of the Tango.
 Many people assume that mummy shaped bags will not be comfortable at all but this one is surely an exception.